ski-freak/quartz/content/notes/Ideas/TM Resources/Create your own stadiumless map file.md

 date:
 tags:
   - ideas
+  - tmresources
 ---
+- Guide by Combi, edited by ski.

 **How to create a stadiumless map yourself:**

 1. Get the AllDecorationsUnlocker plugin for Openplanet from PluginManager